Independent education offers choice

 Each Independent school in Victoria operates with a unique autonomy, offering diversity in education.

 In Victoria, there are three school sectors: Government, Catholic and Independent.
-Our association represents member schools in the Independent sector.
+Our organisation represents member schools in the Independent sector.

 Independent schools exist for a variety of reasons, including cultural, religious and philosophical.
 Some Independent schools operate on a standalone basis, while others are part of a system or group of schools with a common bond.